 CID 640:

+If the SBP initiator has not received any SBP Response frame, then the corresponding SBP procedure is not established yet, so there is no concept of “terminated SBP procedure”.
+An SBP procedure can only be terminated after it is successfully established.

 The rule for Dialog Token field is universal for all frames, so there is no need to emphasize it again for the SBP Request frame.

 TGbf editor, make the following changes in the spec.